Philwi/Schemigrate/README.md

     user: foreign_user
     password: password
     schema:
+    #dbsystem: MySQL or PostgreSQL
+    dbsystem:
+    #service - in which local schema the foreign schema will load and to execute these tables with service.foreign_table
+    service:
 ```

 Next you will need to create a migration to create the connection using a standard migration file like `db/migrate/[TIMESTAMP]_create_foreign_connection.rb: